Oil edges higher but set for biggest weekly loss of 2019

 U.S. West Texas Intermediate crude rose 59 cents, or 1 percent, to $58.50 a barrel.
 It was on track for a weekly decline of more than 6%, its steepest since December.

-U.S. crude inventories are the highest since July 2017, with worries about escalation of the U.S.-China trade conflict also pressuring prices.
+U.S. crude inventories are the highest since July 2017 [EIA/S], with worries about escalation of the U.S.-China trade conflict also pressuring prices.

 U.S. refinery rates have been sluggish for this time of year, with refining usage in the Midwest plunging to its lowest levels in May since 2013.